 - MGT 153: Business Analytics

 - MGT 175: Supply Chain Management

 Elective Courses (8 units required)

 The supply-chain minor is highly specialized and Rady will only accept courses directly related to supply chain and operations management.
-Other minor courses may be considered in a case-by-case basis.
+Other minor elective courses may be considered on a case-by-case basis.